NickClark/dotfiles/README.markdown

 ---------------
 I had problems with getting MacVim from Homebrew to link to my updated version of python.
 Found an answer [here](http://superuser.com/questions/440981/how-can-i-use-the-homebrew-python-version-with-homebrew-macvim-on-snow-leopard/440982#440982)

+If you get zsh auto complete errors, make sure permissions are correct.

+        compaudit                     #Discover what files are issues
+        chmod -R go-w ~/.oh-my-zsh    #Fix them
+        rm -f ~/.zcompdump*; compinit #Reload them (or restart the terminal session)